 Yes.
 Illinois authorized riverboat casinos in 1990.
 It was the second state to do so after its midwestern neighbor, Iowa.
 Ten casinos currently operate with full licenses in the state

 In June 2019, Governor J.B.
 Pritzker signed a law that expands casino gaming in Illinois.
 The bill, which also legalized sports betting, authorizes the construction of six new casinos in Illinois.
 The move drastically expands Illinois gambling presence.

-DraftKings has a Daily Fantasy Sports app for Illinois players.
+DraftKings has both a Daily Fantasy Sports app and a sportsbook app for Illinois players.
 There’s a legal back-and-forth between DFS operators and state lawmakers that puts DFS on shaky ground.

 All the major leagues are available for sports betting.
 The NFL, MLB, NBA, NHL, and PGA Tour all have sports bets in Illinois.
 Other sports like tennis, soccer, rugby, and others can be found in sportsbooks, too.

 College sports betting is legal as well, but with an exception.
 Sportsbooks cannot offer bets on college matches that include an Illinois school.